Reading Latin is not as hard is sometimes believed, but then it is believed to be very hard indeed.

 In order to read Latin, you have to learn vocabulary but also you have to understand the grammar - more so than if you are learning a language like French or Spanish.

-But considerably less than if you are learning a slavic language, and I say this from personal experience (as I am currently learning to speak Polish).
+But considerably less than if you are learning a slavic language, and I say this from personal experience (as I am currently learning to speak Croatian).

 The word order of a Latin sentence is different (and more flexible) than English word order, and so to understand a sentence you need to parse it.

 This requires an understanding of the grammatical constructions allowing you to put the Latin sentence it into a word order that makes sense to an English speaker, before translating it.

 Unfashionable, I know, but also fun and interesting - especially if you enjoy crosswords.

 English word order in a simple sentence is Subject, Verb, Object but as can be seen in this example this is not so in Latin.